WHY YOU SHOULD BUY THE JAPAN TELECOMS INDUSTRY REPORT:

 Japan Telecoms Industry Report at a Glance

 Globally, the telecommunications sector is proving to be a core and essential infrastructure service to national economies, with data infrastructure becoming critical in a connected world and will likely increasingly attract a new class of investors such as large infrastructure funds.
-Idem Est Research expects the Japanese telecommunications industry to remain steady thanks to the defensiveness nature of the industry, amid the political uncertainties and an uncertain economic outlook due to the COVID-19 pandemic.
+Idem Est Research expects the Japanese telecommunications industry to remain steady thanks to the defensiveness nature of the industry, amid the political uncertainties and an uncertain economic outlook due to rising inflation.

 Growing mobile phone penetration and high fixed broadband take-up among households will fuel future growth over the next five years.

-Following the market expansion over the last 5 years, Idem Est Research forecasts subdued revenue growth growing to 2025, with the Covid-19 pandemic, the diminishing impact of declining legacy voice and SMS revenue, Rakuten market entry and low population growth.
+Following the market expansion over the last 5 years, Idem Est Research forecasts subdued revenue growth growing to 2028, the diminishing impact of declining legacy voice and SMS revenue, Rakuten market entry and population decline.

 The strategic and economic competition between Japan and China is at the centre of advanced technology competition and the future of global data and communications.
 For most developed countries in the region, gaining strategic and economic power depends heavily on having technological ascendancy, especially in data and communications.

 The Capex from Japanese operators is cyclical with mobile rollout leading to investments in line with the operators’ top-line growth.
-Capex investments peaked between 2012 and 2014 while all three operators built their respective 4G mobile network.
-Capex will increase again from 2020 through to 2025, as mobile operators invest in 5G.
+Capex investments peaked in 2021 while all three operators built their respective 5G mobile networks.
+Capex will continue growing from 2024 through to 2028, as mobile operators invest in 5G.
 Japan sees 5G as the backbone of a wide range of technological advances including autonomous vehicles, smart cities and Internet of Things.
 All three mobile operators launched 5G services in March 2020.
-The Capex to GDP ratio spiked between 2012 and 2014 and started to slide downwards and stabilising in 2018 and 2019.
+The Capex to GDP ratio will grow slighly during the forecast peior to 2028.

 The Japanese three-player mobile market is a remarkably stable market, however it is about to be rocked by fourth market entrant – Rakuten Mobile – looking to follow the steps of successful new entrants launch such as Free in France and Reliance Jio in India.
 Rakuten has set an ambitious target of being the first cloud-native mobile network.

-Between 2014 and 2019, both NTT and Softbank lost revenue and EBITDA share to KDDI over the last six years, Softbank lost both revenue and EBITDA share while cost reduction measures started to flow in 2019 with improving EBITDA and cash flow.
+Between 2015 and 2021, both NTT lost revenue and EBITDA share to KDDI and Softbank over the last six years, Softbank lost some EBITDA share while cost reduction measures started to flow in 2019 with improving EBITDA and cash flow.

 Mobile Subscribers and Revenue